Corpse Craft: Incident at Weardd Academy: Plot

 The game is set within a gothic version of London city, the style of which has been likened to the work of artist Edward Gorey and film director Tim Burton.
 The game's plot is advanced through limericks displayed before each level of play.
 The game is primarily located at the Eygor Weardd's School for Responsible Reanimation, an academy where students learn to reanimate corpses under the tutelage of Weardd.
 When the school burns down, killing the headmaster, a bright student named Ralph suspects his rival Jack of involvement.
 This results in the school courtyard becoming a battleground, with both students sending their undead creations into the fray.

 Critical reception

-The iOS version has a Metacritic score of 86% based on 4 critic reviews.
+The iOS version received "favorable" reviews according to the review aggregation website Metacritic.